JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240423.md

     - The number of school district tax measures for each county is shown in parentheses.
 	- School districts (by State statute) are supposed to find pro and con committee volunteers for the public voters' pamphlet for their own measures before they submit their tax measure resolutions to the county elections offices.
-	- When school districts fail to find pro or con committee volunteers, county election offices (under the direction of the county auditor) are supposed to then try to find pro/con committee volunteers.
+	- When school districts fail to find pro or con committee volunteers, county elections offices (under the direction of the county auditor) are supposed to then try to find pro/con committee volunteers.
 Pro/con committees can have up to 3 members each.

 ___